Hey, I’m Victor Ung.

 That has contained me to the point where I decided it’d be better to just keep everything to myself.
 And because of that, I hit a quarter-life crisis, where I woke up and realized that I was not comfortable with where my life was heading, staying hidden and quiet all the time.

 I’m sure you’ve heard it all before as well.
 The constant message that men have to “man up,” be tough, avoid crying or showing weakness and emotion.
 And even though the intention behind this message is valuable in terms of getting your s**t together, it ignores the fact that we are human, we are going to feel things, whether it’s “manly” or not.

 As social, emotional beings, our next level up is learning how to increase our Emotional Intelligence (aka emotional quotient, or EQ, which I’ll use for simplification).
 Yes, I’m bolding that because.. emphasis!

 And emotional intelligence is not just something men need to work on, it’s something all humans need to work on.

 Our minds and our emotional intelligence is the next frontier to explore.
 Humans have a good idea of our how our bodies work (more or less), but way less so on how the mind works.
-They are also very much connected, so studying how our minds work will give us great insight into how the rest of the body works.

 One thing that we forget is that, just as we work out our physical bodies, we also have to work out our minds to develop healthy thought patterns.
 We need